ory-legacy/alias/README.md

 alias
 ======

-Stores human readable aliases (a paths) for identifiers. `ca64bfo` could be represented via `/about/team`.
+Stores human readable aliases (url paths) for identifiers. `ca64bfo` could be represented via `/about/team`.
 Each identifier (`ca64bfo`) may have multiple paths.
 To distinguish between them, **alias** stores a timestamp for each entry.

 ## Examples